jmwright/cqcad/docs/developers/getting_started.md

 ```bash
 git clone --recursive https://github.com/jmwright/cqcad.git
 ```
 Notice the `recursive` option in the line below.
 Extensions and layouts are often included in this repository as git submodules.
-Without the recursive clone you will not get everything that's needed for the applicaiton to run properly.
+Without the recursive clone you will not get everything that is needed for the applicaiton to run properly.
 Downloading the zip of the repo from GitHub will not provide you with all the submodules either.

 ### Install Pre-Requisites
-Change into the cqcad root directory and install the pre-requisite Python packages.
+Change into the `cqcad` root directory and install the pre-requisite Python packages.
 ```bash
 cd cqcad/
 pip3 install -r requirements.txt